-Hurt Ridge Candy2 days ago
+Hurt Ridge Candy3 weeks ago

 I love that we stick out like a sore thumb! 😆 Or maybe if I was a decent marketer I’d spin that to “a beacon of sweetness!”

-Hurt Ridge Candy3 days ago
+Hurt Ridge Candy3 weeks ago

 Such a beautiful, calm evening at the homestead tonight!
 The cats and the chickens were delighted to have us hang out with them all day, and not hurrying off to swap batches of candy 😀